iExecBlockchainComputing/iexec-dapps-registry/README.md

 A)
 There are many use cases for substituting onchain calculations with cheaper offchain calculations.
-But it is too much boiler-plate and deployment effort to generate a unique DApp for each of these problems.
+But it is too much boiler-plate code and deployment effort to generate a unique DApp for each of these problems.
 Should we really have a specific single purpose DApp that computes the human readable date from unix timestamps, another one that computes the median of a list of integers and another that that calculates the average of a list of integers?
 Each of these ideas also has to be submitted as an app to the Iexec app store and the code of each of these dapps has to be reviewed individually, even though most of it is just boilerplate code.